 - Once the connection has been established, open the alignment tool and start very slowly panning the antenna from the left to the right keeping in mind the best signal that appears.
 Once the signal starts dropping dramatically, pan back from right to left until the signal starts dropping again.
 Pan one more time from left to right and stop once again at the best signal seen so far.

 - The signals should now match the expected signal from airView.

 Step 4: After several CPEs have been installed, go back to the AP and adjust the alignment as needed.

 Steps to Align in PtP Deployment

-- Use ISP Design Center to find landmarks near both ends of the link for the installers to aim at.
+- Use UISP Design Center to find landmarks near both ends of the link for the installers to aim at.

 - Mount the Access Point and Station radios with installers at both sides.

 - Have both installers use the previously found landmarks to establish a link.
 This can take quite a while depending on the experience of the installers.
 Each installer may need to change the azimuth and elevation a few degrees at a time in order to establish the initial link.
 Be sure only one antenna is being moved at a time!

 - Open up the alignment tool in the airOS WebUI and have one installer slowly adjust the azimuth on one antenna until the signal gets better, and then it begins to worsen.